ewache04/WeatherPulse/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 License - see the LICENSE file for details.

 ---